CurryTang/CurryTang.github.io/_pages/about.md

 My research interest includes graph machine learning and large language models.
 Specifically, my current research is mainly about the development of **graph foundation model**.

-💻 We are hosting a workshop on graph foundation models at WWW 2024 https://www.www24gfm.com/ and look forward to your submission!

 # 📝 Publications

 ## 📝 Preprints